Get

 How Big Does a Bloodhound Get?
 Average Weight & Growth Chart

-In this article, we’ll look at a sample growth and weight chart for the Bloodhound, which is famous for their sensational noses, wrinkles, and floppy ears.
+In this article, we’ll look at a sample growth and weight chart for the Bloodhound, which is famous for their sensational nose, wrinkles, and floppy ears.
 Bloodhounds are large dogs, typically standing 23-27 inches tall and weighing 80-130 pounds.
-Keep reading to learn more about their size, including some factors that may impact their final size.
+Keep reading to learn more about their size, including factors that may impact their final size.

 Bloodhound Breed Overview

-Bloodhounds are one of the oldest scent breeds, with origins possibly as far back as the third century.
+Bloodhounds are one of the oldest scent hounds, with origins possibly as far back as the third century.
 The modern version of the breed was developed in Europe around 1,000 years ago, primarily by monks in France and England.
 The Bloodhound’s job is to follow a scent for as long as it takes over whatever terrain or obstacle.

 The Bloodhound’s abilities as a tracker are well-known thanks to multiple pop culture appearances.
 Off-duty Bloodhounds are mellow animals who get along with kids and other dogs.
 They’re stubborn, prone to following their noses, and not the easiest dogs to train.